m23kshik/Test/README.md

 # Test
 first try in creating a repository.
-Lean JS in 10 days and create a Figma plugin.
+Learn JS in 10 days and create a Figma plugin.
+Plugin that makes the lives of designers somewhat easier.